 This service is not part of the Farm Configuration Wizard.
 To use this service, use the Configure InfoPath Forms Services link on the General Application Settings page in Zentraladministration to configure it.
 To continue to use form templates from your previous environment, export all administrator-deployed form templates (.xsn files) and data connection files (.udcx files) from your SharePoint Server 2010 environment, and then import them to your new SharePoint 2013 environment.
 For more information, see Configure InfoPath Forms Services (SharePoint Server 2010)

 Office Web Apps

-Office Online Server is a new stand-alone server product that delivers Office on the web functionality on your private network.
+Office Online Server is a new stand-alone server product that delivers Office Online functionality on your private network.
 You install and managed it separately from SharePoint 2013.
 It cannot be installed on the same server or virtual machine instance as SharePoint 2013.
-For more information, see Deploy Office Web Apps Server 2013.
+For more information, see Bereitstellen von Office Online Server.

 Configure farm settings

 The next step in creating the new environment is to apply general farm settings.
-You must manually reapply configuration settings from your SharePoint 2010 Products farm, such as the following:
+You must manually reapply configuration settings from your SharePoint 2010-Produkte farm, such as the following:

 Incoming and outgoing e-mail settings

 For more information, see Configure incoming email for a SharePoint Server farm and Configure outgoing email for a SharePoint Server farm.